Cuiabá: Colonial period

+19th century

+Cuiabá was elevated to township status in 1818.
+It became the capital of the Province of Mato Grosso in 1835 under the Empire of Brazil, replacing Vila Bela da Santíssima Trindade.
+Many residents of Santíssima Trindade left for Cuiabá, leaving behind houses, commercial establishments, and slaves behind in the old capital.

-From the late eighteenth century, until the time of the Paraguayan War (1864-1870), the town remained small and was in decline.
+From the late eighteenth century, until the time of the Paraguayan War (1864–1870), the town remained small and was in decline.
 The war, however, brought some infrastructure and a brief period of economic boom, with Cuiabá supplying sugar, foodstuffs, and timber to the Brazilian troops.
 After the war, the town was once again forgotten by the rest of the country, to such an extent that the Imperial and later the Republican governments of Brazil used to use it as a site of exile for troublesome politicians.
 Isolation allowed it to preserve many of the oldest Brazilian ways of life until well into the twentieth century.

+20th and 21st century

 Starting in 1930, the isolation was diminished, with the construction of roads and later with the advent of aviation.
 The town became a city and would grow quite rapidly from 1960 onwards, after the establishment of the newly built Brazilian capital in Brasília.

 In the 1970s and 1980s, the pace of growth would continue to increase as agriculture became commercialized, using the roads to transport soybeans and rice produced in the state in order to be sold abroad.
 The growth was such that from 1960 to 1980 the small town of 50,000 inhabitants grew into a giant, with more than a quarter of a million inhabitants (including those from the surrounding area and towns).

 Since 1990, the rate of population growth has decreased, as other towns in the state have begun to attract more immigration than the capital.
-Tourism has emerged as a source of income and environmental issues have become a concern for the first time.
+Tourism has emerged as a source of income and began to become a relevant area of the country, unlike before, when it was practically uninhabited.
+In 2023, Cuiabá was already considered one of the ten best cities in the country to live in, according to a UN study; it was also considered the second Brazilian city that most advanced in the last decade.